burakunal28/kebap-nextjs-tailwind/README.md

-# Kebap Tech - Next.js Tailwind CSS App
+# Kebap Tech - Next.js Tailwind CSS Website

 This is a [Next.js](https://nextjs.org) project using Tailwind CSS, Biome, and Bun.